Eton College: Establishment

-Eton College was founded by Henry VI as a charity school to provide free education to 70 poor boys who would then go on to King's College, Cambridge, founded by the same king in 1441.
-Henry used Winchester College as a model, visiting at least six times (in 1441, 1444, 1446, 1447, 1448, 1449, 1451, 1452) and having its statutes transcribed.
-Henry appointed Winchester's headmaster, William Waynflete, as Eton's Provost, and transferred some of Winchester's 70 scholars to start his new school.
+Eton College was founded in 1440 by Henry VI as the Kynge's College of Our Ladye of Eton besyde Windesore.
+It was originally a charity feeder school for King's College, Cambridge, providing a free education for 70 poor boys.
+Henry used Winchester College as a model, visiting it at least six times (Note: In 1441, 1444, 1446, 1447, 1448, 1449, 1451, 1452) and having its statutes transcribed.
+He then appointed Winchester's headmaster, William Waynflete, as Eton's Provost, and transferred some of Winchester's scholars to start his new school.

-When Henry VI founded the school, he granted it a large number of endowments, including much valuable land.
-The group of feoffees appointed by the king to receive forfeited lands of the Alien Priories for the endowment of Eton were as follows:
+Soon after Eton's establishment, Henry granted it a large number of endowments, including much valuable land forfeited from alien priories.
+(Note: The group of feoffees appointed by the king to receive these lands are as follows: